 Looking for more information?

-Check out our “Understanding the Expanded Child Tax Credit” blog post for the answers to additional questions you may have and our “File Your 2020 Taxes” resource for more information about filing your taxes to get the money you and your family are owed.
+Check out our “Understanding the Expanded Child Tax Credit” blog post for the answers to additional questions you may have and, if you did not file your taxes in 2019 or 2020, review our resource on using the Non-Filer Sign Up Tool to get your benefit.

 Useful Resources for Children and Families During the COVID-19 Crisis